Isabel Grenfell Quallo: Career

 Quallo's education, focused on preparation to become a wife, needlework, and dancing, had not given her the skills to support her children adequately.
 Her husband had spent largely and left no savings.
 Needing to provide for her large family, she took a position as a domestic worker in the home of a clergyman.
 She eventually left the job for a better-paying position as a waitress in the theater district and had a fifteen-year relationship with another woman beginning in the early 1930s.
 Her mother died in 1928, her last living sibling died in 1930, and her husband died in 1935.

 In 1946, through mutual friends, Quallo was introduced to the writer, Elsa Gidlow, but because Gidlow lived in California and Quallo lived in New York, the two women's relationship began by correspondence.
 Quallo wrote the first letter and explained in her correspondences, her background, her difficult adjustment to life in the United States because of the prevalent segregation policies, and her relationships.
 Gidlow soon invited Quallo to come visit and by the middle of 1947, Quallo had come to California, unsure of how long her stay would be.
 She was concerned about difficulties that might arise because of their association and expressed them to Gidlow saying, "A woman who discovers she is a lesbian and is a visible member of a minority has three strikes against her".
 Gidlow assured Quallo that her community was open-minded and there would not be problems.
 Their friendship quickly turned into a romance, which would last for the next ten years.

 Quallo moved in to Gidlow's home in Fairfax, Marin County, California.
 She joined in intellectual evenings hosted there with students and faculty from the American Academy of Asian Studies.
 The couple came under scrutiny of the California Senate Factfinding Subcommittee on Un-American Activities for their interracial association, as well as their contacts with Chinese friends.
+Elsa was investigated during a nationally reported hearing and cleared of all charges.
 When Gidlow's mother, Alice May, suffered a stroke and needed permanent care, Quallo agreed to assist her, as she had previously worked as a nurse's aid.
 They moved Alice in to their home and installed her in a downstairs room fitted with a hospital bed.
 Quallo provided the constant care Alice needed for the last 9 months of her life, while Gidlow worked as a journalist to provide their support.